• Skip to primary navigation

 Investigation ideas

-Try dropping different size helicopters from the same point and height and measure how far they travel from the drop point.
+Try dropping different-sized helicopters from the same point and measure how far they travel from the drop point.

 Add extra weight to the helicopter and try the investigation again.